'The system failed,' says family of slain Alta. woman, toddler as accused appears in court

 In an update Tuesday afternoon, Alberta RCMP Major Crimes said both homicides took place in Major’s apartment the afternoon of Sept.
 16, before Hinton police had received a missing persons complaint.

-The crowd outside the Edson provincial court fell silent as Cody McConnell, Busch's partner and Noah's father, walked up to the entrance.
+On Tuesday, the crowd outside Edson provincial court fell silent as Cody McConnell, Busch's partner and Noah's father, walked up to the entrance.

 "It's unfair.
 My 16-month old boy was ripped away from me, and my beautiful wife," McConnell told reporters, speaking briefly outside the courthouse.